costajob/app-servers/README.md

 GO is a pretty fast language, although a bit slower since version 1.7.

 #### Memory
-GO memory consumption is good, considering the complex runtime embedded.
+GO memory consumption is good, considering the embedded runtime.

 #### CPU
-GO uses one routine per connection to distribute the load on all of the cores.
+GO uses one routine per connection to run on all of the cores.

 ### Tokio minihttp
 Rust standard library does not include a HTTP server, so i relied on a minimal library named [Tokio minihttp](https://github.com/tokio-rs/tokio-minihttp).